dhimmel/blog/content/posts/2017-03-08_irreproducible-timestamps/irreproducible-timestamps.md

 ***

 The analyses for this blog post are posted to GitHub at [`dhimmel/irreproducible-timestamps`](https://github.com/dhimmel/irreproducible-timestamps) and archived [on Zenodo](https://doi.org/10.5281/zenodo.375952 "dhimmel/irreproducible-timestamps v1.0: Initial replication analysis for the Satoshi Village blog post").
 For those looking to claim the bounty, you can open the address generation notebook [in Binder](http://mybinder.org/repo/dhimmel/irreproducible-timestamps).

+***

+**Update on March 30, 2017:** Today, Irving & Holden posted [version 3](https://doi.org/10.12688/f1000research.8114.3) of their study to _F1000Research_.
+The updated study now claims have verified the clinical trial protocol timestamp by:

+1. logging into the same StrongCoin account that generated the bitcoin address <small>`1AHjCz2oEUTH8js4S8vViC8NKph4zCACXH`</small>.
+2. decrypting the corresponding private key using the protocol's hash as the account password.

+So Irving & Holden have conceded that their protocol's hash was used as an account password.
+Wallet passwords are entirely off-chain; they are never written to the Bitcoin blockchain.
+In other words, there is no timestamp of Irving & Holden's protocol.
+Game over.

+On the other hand, I'm tempted to ask Irving & Holden for their StrongCoin login (email & password), so I can "verify" that their protocol's hash decrypts their address's private key — also known as claiming my damn bounty!

+Thanks Benjamin Carlisle for contributing diffs showing the revisions between versions [2–3](https://github.com/dhimmel/irreproducible-timestamps/blob/37f66dc39bab650671d1d05e510199705c59248b/f1000/v2-3.pdf) and [1–2](https://github.com/dhimmel/irreproducible-timestamps/blob/37f66dc39bab650671d1d05e510199705c59248b/f1000/v1-2.pdf).
+Note that version 3 also switches to using a text file rather than a Word Document to store the protocol.
+I [generated](http://nbviewer.jupyter.org/github/dhimmel/irreproducible-timestamps/blob/37f66dc39bab650671d1d05e510199705c59248b/addresses.ipynb#Update-for-protocol-for-manuscript-version-3) addresses using Carlisle's method for the new SHA-256 hash.
+However, reproducing Irving & Holden's hash is irrelevant (unless you have access to their StrongCoin account).